Cube9999/Neptune/README.md

 Neptune VM is a Virtual Machine written in C++, you can use this Virtual Machine to implement different programming languages

 **NOTE:** *This project is in a very very early stage, Please report any bugs/errors in the issues section!
-If you wish to help develop this project, feel *
+If you wish to help develop this project, feel free to do so!
+You can start a pull request and wait for it to be approved.*

 <img src="http://lastskidded.isgay.co/j8_4l.png"> </img>